sebastianseno/crypto-assessment/README.md

 # Crypto currency mini apps modularization

 In this mini app I also adding login validation to prevent user input incorrect email format and incorrect password and also that case I used for unit testing scenario.
+To login in this app please fill with valid email format (eg: email@bibi.com) and fill password with 4 or more characters digit.
 ### In this application I use these libraries :

 #### Dependency Injection